 The recovery is short, and you rest assured that you have dealt with cherry eye problems.
-In a couple of weeks, your dog should have recovered fully and get back to normal.
+In a couple of weeks, your dog should have recovered fully and gotten back to normal.
 However, you will need to follow up so the vet can assess the surgical site.

 Your dog will also require an e-collar to ensure that they don’t keep on pawing or scratching the eye.
 The e-collar will assist with preventing any eye infections.

 Furthermore, some people have been able to treat cherry eyes without surgery.
-Alex from Old Town Home discusses how he used massage to treat cherry eye without spending a dime on surgery.

 However, for the treatment to be successful, you will need to recognize the symptoms, calm your dog and begin rubbing the eye until you feel the cherry eye pop back into its place.
 It’s advisable to use a warm, damp cloth to massage or eye drops to ensure that the eyes won’t dry up.